insvrg3ncy/insvrg3ncy-dots/README.md

 - 2: ```cd insvrg3ncy-dots```
 - 3: ```cp -r .config ~/.config && mkdir -p Pictures/anal && cp -r Pictures ~/Pictures```

+you can use i3status instead of polybar, js uncomment the bar section in `.config/i3/config`, and comment the polybar exec

 ### stay rawr~